benjaminheng/knowledge-base/content/polymer-clay.md

 - Place the item on a piece of parchment paper to avoid shiny spots where the item touches the surface it is baking on.
-- Cover the item with a tent of aluminum foil to keep the temperature consistent, since the oven will cycle the heating elements on an off.
+- Cover the item with a tent of aluminum foil to keep the temperature consistent, since the oven will cycle the heating elements on and off.

 ## Conditioning hard/crumbly clay